-In both cases, we start with the list $L = < R_1, \ldots, R_n >$.
+In both cases, we start with the list $L = \langle R_1, \dots, R_n \rangle$.

-• left-deep trees

-Within L we find the index of first relation to be joined.
+left-deep trees Within L we find the index of first relation to be joined.
 If this relation be R_i then the first character in the chromosome string is i.
 We eliminate R_i from L. For every subsequent relation joined, we again determine its index in L, remove it from L and append the index to the chromosome string.